Best Native Plants for Clay Soil

 A familiar and versatile native wildflower.
 It's long bloom time makes it a useful companion for many other species.

-valued for it’s blue-gray foliage and tall, vertical stature.
 The showy fall colour takes on a bronze/orange hue.
 It persists into winter making it a suitable structural plant for winter interest.

 Wetlands Gardens